tinlizzieb/ruby-basics/README.md

 Greetings

-1. Import and prioritize the [stories](http://students.gschool.it/trackerStories/rubyBasicsStories.cshttp://students.gschool.it/trackerStories/rubyBasicsStories.csv)
+1. Import and prioritize the stories.
+They are located in this repository named `stories.csv`
 1. Fork and clone this repo
 1. Create a submission on students
 1. Start the story